100 Heroes: Leonardo da Vinci

 Legacy

-During his lifetime, Leonardo’s fame made him a favourite across the courts of Europe.
+During his lifetime, Da Vinci’s fame made him a favourite across the courts of Europe.

-Across the centuries, interest in his work has never diminished, and today crowds queue to see his art.
+Across the centuries, interest in his work has never diminished, and - to this day - crowds queue to see his art.

 Follow Gareth Johnson on Twitter